-Author Online!—the Web site of children’s author Aaron Shepard—has become a valued source of fresh, vibrant, meaningful books, stories, and scripts for publishers and other content acquirers worldwide.
-These acquirers have included Random House, the College Board, Barron’s Educational Series, the British Broadcasting Corporation, Harcourt Education UK, Korea Froebel, National Geographic School Publishing, Pearson in several countries, and many more.
+Aaron Shepard’s Web site and publications have become valued sources of fresh, vibrant, meaningful books, stories, and scripts for publishers and other content acquirers worldwide.
+These acquirers have included Random House, the College Board, Barron’s Educational Series, the British Broadcasting Corporation, Houghton Mifflin Harcourt, National Geographic School Publishing, Pearson in several countries, and many more.
 (See below for a full list.)

 Most of Aaron’s works are retellings of folktales, classic literature, and sacred stories, from around the world and through the ages.
 These retellings are marked by Aaron’s thorough research, respect for sources, and storytelling skills, which have together brought him honors from the American Library Association, the National Council for the Social Studies, the American Folklore Society, the New York Public Library, and the Bank Street College of Education.

-Besides his many children’s books from publishers large and small, Aaron’s work appears regularly in Cricket and Australia’s School Magazine.
-It is also viewed extensively on his Web site, which has welcomed over seven million teachers, librarians, and others.
+Besides his many children’s books from publishers large and small, Aaron’s work has appeared frequently in Cricket and Australia’s School Magazine.
+It is also viewed extensively on his Web site, which welcomes up to 25,000 teachers, librarians, and others each week.

 In general, a fee is required for your use of Aaron’s work if you intend to make money from it, and sometimes even if you’re not.
 However, many permissions are freely given, usually in the small print of the pieces themselves.
 For school or library use of scripts, see Reader’s Theater Editions.
 For storyteller permissions, see Gifts of Story.